sinha-nishant/Trojan-Check-In-Out/README.md

 # How to Run our application:
+**General**
 - Unzip the zip file
 - You should see a Trojan-Check-In-Out folder.
 This contains our app
 - Go to android studio.
 On the landing page, click on "Open an Existing Project" -Find the Trojan-Check-In-Out folder on your device, click into it, then click into the android folder and then press the open button to set this as your project.
 -Once in Android Studio, on the topbar, click on tools-> SDK Manager .
 You should now be able to see this: sdkManager![image](https://user-images.githubusercontent.com/42727780/111896006-9789e680-8a3c-11eb-9d24-e415ef46b3a6.png)
+- Please make sure to select Android 10.0 only
+- For all emulators used, make sure you use one compatible with API 29 **Initializing AWS Amplify**